Why Therapy?

 What is Therapy like?

-First and foremost, it is my hope and intention that therapy be a meaningful experience for you.
+It is my hope and intention that therapy be a meaningful experience for you.
 Each person’s journey through the therapy process will be different but some things are the same.
 Initially, information will be gathered about your life, history, and current circumstances to assist in developing a more complete picture of you and your concerns.
 If you are not familiar with the therapy process, you may not be comfortable sharing certain information at first.
 That’s okay and not uncommon.
 You are encouraged to share your apprehension so it can be addressed.
 During therapy, there will occasionally be some suggested “homework” to enhance a skill or issue currently being explored.
-This could be a book to read, a video to watch, or some journaling.
+This might be a book to read, a video to watch, or some journaling.
 You will also be encouraged to practice your new tools out in your world and report your progress or challenges..
 Most of all, therapy is an interactive process and the more you actively participate, the more satisfying you will find it.

 Is Therapy Confidential?